What Happened to Ginger Smith: Artistry

 to see, hear, breathe, speak, sing, converse, live, love.

-Someone who for holes
+Someone who for extended holes

-of life did not have access
+in life did not have access

 to their body, life, or art.